 232. EXPLICACION DE TEXTOS.
 Practice in the explication of literary texts selected from Spanish and Latin-American writers.
-Prerequisite: Spanish 231.
+Prerequisite: Spanish 230 or 231.

 250. CONTEMPORARY HISPANIC CULTURE: SPAIN.
 An area studies course focusing on patterns of culture in contemporary Spain.
+Prerequisite: Two years of college Spanish or equivalent.

 251. CONTEMPORARY HISPANIC CULTURE: LATIN AMERICA.
 An area studies course focusing on patterns of culture in contemporary Latin America.
+Prerequisite: Two years of college Spanish or equivalent.

-252. HISTORY OF THE LITERATURE OF SPAIN I. History and development of Spanish literature from the Middle Ages to Classicism.
-Prerequisite: Spanish 231 or equivalent.
+252. HISTORY OF THE LITERATURE OF SPAIN I. Spanish literature from the Middle Ages to Classicism.
+Spanish 252 and 253 may be taken separately and in either order.
+Prerequisite: Spanish 231 or equivalent or consent of instructor.